The Best Way to Schedule Posts on Instagram: Stories, Feed Posts, and IGTV

 Sprout Social has an Instagram integration that acts as a content scheduler, but unlike Creator Studio, Sprout Social has a feature that makes it easier to schedule Instagram Stories.

-Limitations on Instagram’s API means Sprout Social can’t automatically post Stories on your behalf.
-But you can build workflows to create Instagram Stories on your desktop.
-The tool will then send that Story to your mobile app ready for you to hit “publish.”
+Limitations on Instagram’s API mean Sprout Social can’t automatically post Stories on your behalf, but you can build workflows to create Instagram Stories on your desktop.
+The tool will then send that Story to your mobile app, ready for you to hit “publish.”

 (Sprout Social also works with other social profiles, including LinkedIn and Facebook Pages.)